zjin-lcf/HeCBench/README.md

 # Experiments
 We compare the performance of the SYCL, DPCT-generated, and OpenMP implementations of each program.
-The performance results below were obtained with the [Intel OpenCL intercept layer](https://github.com/intel/opencl-intercept-layer). "total enqueue" indicates the total number of OpenCL enqueue API calls.
+The performance results below were obtained with the [Intel OpenCL intercept layer](https://github.com/intel/opencl-intercept-layer). "total enqueue" indicates the total number of low-level OpenCL enqueue commands called by a SYCL program.
+These enqueue commands include clEnqueueNDRangeKernel, clEnqueueReadBuffer, and clEnqueueWriteBuffer.
 The host timing is the total elapsed time of executing OpenCL API functions on a host while the device timing is the total elapsed time of executing OpenCL API functions on a GPU.
 The Plugin Interface is OpenCL.

 ## Setup
 Software: Intel<sup>®</sup> oneAPI Beta08 Toolkit, Ubuntu 18.04